c-kobo/ui5con2023/exercises/ex1/README.md

 ![](./images/image29.png)

 Both custom page XML View and controller had been created by the app generator.
 The files are located in folder **app/managetravels/ext/main**.\

 The custom page is configured as the default starting page in the application manifest routing section.
-Please note that the custom view is wrapped into the **Flexible Programming Model component** provided by SAP Fiori elements.
+Please note, the custom view is wrapped into the **Flexible Programming Model component** provided by SAP Fiori elements.
 This ensures that the custom page runs on the SAP Fiori elements framework and enables the usage of building blocks.

 ![](./images/image31.png)